 Are you dreaming of a creative project, but just can’t seem to bring it to fruition?

-Do you watch art tutorials, but rarely make anything?
+Do you spend time collecting materials, watching tutorials, but rarely make anything?

 I’m Amy Maricle, an artist, art therapist, and creative mentor*.

 I use my skills to help womxn all over the world hear their artistic voice and desires more clearly and create a plan that is attuned to their lifestyle and needs.

 Whether they are just beginning to dream about a creative life, or are seasoned artists, many of my coaching clients struggle with giving themselves permission – permission to experience the joy of creating, permission to make mistakes, and permission to invest time in the creative process.
 Does this sound familiar?